 Memorials at the crematorium

-The ongoing COVID-19 pandemic means the processing of memorial applications has been temporarily suspended.
-Any applications received will be carefully retained and a member of the Crematorium Team will contact you in due course.
+The ongoing COVID-19 pandemic means the processing of memorial applications were temporarily suspended.
+Any applications received will be progressed and a member of the Crematorium Team will contact you in due course.

 There are a number of ways that you can honour the memory of a loved one at the crematorium.